-Packing for a trip can be tricky, but choosing the best Ireland vacation clothing can give even the most experienced packer a moment’s pause.
+Packing for a trip can be tricky, but choosing the best Ireland vacation clothing can give even the most experienced traveler a moment’s pause.
 In Ireland the weather chatter often includes “if you don’t like it, wait 5 minutes, it will change” and “four seasons in one day”.
 And while that’s not overly helpful when choosing what to wear in Ireland, it is hopeful when you wake to a grey day.

 Average high temperatures in the Republic of Ireland don’t often go above 75°F in the warmest months of June, July and August while lows in the coldest months of January and February rarely dip below freezing (32°F).
 Northern Ireland is slightly cooler, but not a wholly noticeable difference.

 No matter when you visit you are likely to experience rain, though December and January tend to be the wettest (and coldest) months.
 The shoulder season months of April, May, September and October bring a lovely mixture of weather- you may wake to a cool, rainy morning which turns to a warm, sunny afternoon.
 The weather is part of Ireland’s charm and, as I’ve often heard said, “If the Irish waited for the rain to stop before they did anything, nothing would ever get done!”
 But that doesn’t help you choose the clothes to pack for an Ireland vacation- does it?

 Onward to my tips for what to wear in Ireland!